thisisglobal/global-qa-interview/README.md

 5) Checkout
 6) Enter details and Finish the purchase

-# Best practices

-* Using best practices write a Test framework that can test the above user journey
+## Instructions and deliverables

-* Design and implement an extensible test framework for the following test cases, this should incorporate the best practices of the tooling you chose, and will be reviewed against extensibility and clean code.
+* Design and implement an extensible test framework to run and verify the above user journey.
+This should incorporate the best practices of the tooling you chose, and will be reviewed against extensibility and clean code.
-* Use the best practices writing the tests Use Java([Selenium](https://www.selenium.dev/)) or Javascript([Cypress](https://www.cypress.io/) or [Playwright](https://playwright.dev/))
+* Writing the tests Use Java([Selenium](https://www.selenium.dev/)) or Javascript([Cypress](https://www.cypress.io/) or [Playwright](https://playwright.dev/))
 * We don't expect every single aspect of the journey to be thoroughly tested, but would expect to see some set of scenarios tested
 * A README.md file explaining the framework briefly and how to run the tests, what you need installed
 * Pushed to GitHub for review